 When it comes to evolving the internet, there is no finish line.
 This is an ongoing community effort.
 We encourage you to join our Slack group and help shape future editions of the State of the Edge report as well as participate in offshoot projects, such as the Open Glossary of Edge Computing.

-Co-Chairs, State of the Edge Report
+Chair, State of the Edge Report